website

 3. Few know why.

 Protein promotes muscle protein synthesis and is the building block of bone, muscle, and skin.
+Protein not only helps maintain and build muscle mass but also supports the production of numerous hormones and enzymes the body needs.

 All about protein needs and questions